TylerKotkin/Question-Box/README.md

 # <div align="center">Question Box</div>

 Question Box is a web application that allows users to post questions, answer questions and rate answers given by other users.
+Click [here](https://questionboxtk.herokuapp.com/) to view the live version of Question Box.

 ## <div align="center">Instructions</div>